troglobit/watchdogd/README.md

 By default, watchdogd opens `/dev/watchdog`, attempts to set 20 sec WDT timeout and then kicks, in the background, every 10 sec.

+**Example**

+    watchdogd -d /dev/watchdog2 -a 0.8,0.9 -w 120 -k 30

+Most WDT drivers only support 120 sec as lowest timeout, but watchdogd tries to set 20 sec timeout.
+Example values above are recommendations

+watchdogd runs at the default UNIX priority (nice) level.

 Features